mtamerb/todo-app/README.md

 ### Table of Content🚀️

 1. What we will build
+2. Used Technologies
-2. Tech Stack
+3. Tech Stack
-3. Use Project
+4. Use Project